tsevi11a/Kickstarter-Analysis/README.md

-# An Analysis of Kickstarter Campaign
+# An Analysis of Kickstarter Campaigns

 ## Overview of Project